 There are 381 acupuncture points in the body, all of which turn signals on and off in the brain.
 Each point has a number of functions associated with it and therefore can be used to treat a wide variety of conditions.

-According to the general theory of Traditional Chinese Medicine, proper physiological function and health depends on the circulation of blood and Qi (pronounced “chee”) through a network of “channels” or “meridians.”
+According to the general theory of Traditional Chinese Medicine, health and wellness depend on the circulation of blood and Qi (pronounced “chee”) through a network of “channels” or “meridians.”
 Qi is the energy or mechanism that moves blood from one part of the body to another.

 Pain and illness occur when the flow of Qi and Blood in the body is disrupted or blocked.
-This can be caused by many things, including disease, pathogens, trauma/injury, medication, over work, poor diet, emotions, lack of rest, and stress.
-Stimulating the appropriate acu-points helps to restore a sufficient, continuous, and even flow of Qi and Blood throughout the body, which restores health and balance while relieving pain and other symptoms.
-An acupuncturist uses a variety of diagnostic methods to look at one’s body as a complete system.
-In doing this, he or she is able to discern which parts of the body are balanced and which parts are imblanced.
-By rebalancing the body, the practitoner is able to address the root cause of all symptoms as well as preventing them from reoccuring.
+This can be caused by many things, including disease, pathogens, trauma/injury, and medication.
+Overwork, poor diet, emotions, lack of rest, and stress can also disrupt the flow of Qi and Blood.
+Stimulating the appropriate acu-points helps to restore a sufficient, continuous, and even flow of Qi and Blood throughout the body.
+This restores health, rebalances the body, and relieves pain and other symptoms.
+An acupuncturist uses a variety of diagnostic methods to determine which parts of the body are balanced and imbalanced.
+By rebalancing the body, the acupuncturist is able to address the root cause of all symptoms as well as prevent them from reoccuring.

-The U.S. Food and Drug Administration (FDA) regulates acupuncture needles for use by licensed practitioners, requiring that needles be manufactured and labeled according to certain standards.
+The U.S. Food and Drug Administration (FDA) regulates acupuncture needles for use by licensed practitioners and requires that needles are manufactured and labeled according to certain standards.
 The FDA requires that needles be sterile, nontoxic, and labeled for single use and only be used by qualified and licensed practitioners.
 In light of the millions of people treated with acupuncture each year, acupuncture is very safe and effective.

-Since at least 200 BC, the application and effects of acupuncture and herbs have been documented.
+The practice of acupuncture is over 3,000 years old.
+In the Asian culture, acupuncture and herbs are considered primary forms of medicine.
 In the last few decades, Oriental medicine has been systematically explored using Western research methods and clinical trials.
 Chinese and Western scientists have proven that acupuncture increases levels of endorphins.
 It also enhances the immune system by increasing neutrophils, lymphocytes, and killer T Cells.
 Because of this, acupuncture is able to treat a range of illnesses.
 Here are just a few conditions, recognized by the World Health Organization, that can be effectively treated with acupuncture.

-In addition, there are many other conditions that acupuncture can successfully treat:
+In addition, there are many other conditions that acupuncture can treat successfully.